arduino/docs-content/content/arduino-cloud/10.education/09.arduino-cloud-for-education/content.md

 If you want to know more about Arduino Web Editor [visit this link](https://docs.arduino.cc/arduino-cloud/getting-started/getting-started-web-editor).

-A **lite version of the Web Editor** is included in the Arduino IoT Cloud, under `Things > Sketch`, which is actually a preview of a sketch saved on the Web Editor.
+A **lite version of the Web Editor** is included in the Arduino Cloud, under `Things > Sketch`, which is actually a preview of a sketch saved on the Web Editor.

 ![Arduino IoT Cloud lite Editor](assets/gs-thing-editor.png)